Synthetic non-Abelian topological charges in ultracold atomic gases: Model Hamiltonian

 To analyze the physics governed by Hamiltonian (\ref{eq:h-single-charge}), we transform it into the momentum-$k$ space.
 By choosing the basis $\Psi_k=(c_{k,A},c_{k,B},c_{k,C})^T$, the Hamiltonian is written as

 where $\xi_\sigma(k) = -2J_\sigma\cos(k/k_L)$ and $\zeta_{\tau=AB,CB}(k)=2\alpha_\tau \sin(k/k_L)$, and $k_L=\pi/\lambda_L$.
-We can see that the elements of Eq.(\ref{eq:h-k-space}) are all real and the Hamiltonian preserves the $PT$-symmetry.
+We can see that the elements of Eq. (\ref{eq:h-k-space}) are all real and the Hamiltonian preserves the $PT$-symmetry.
 The order-parameter space of Hamiltonian (\ref{eq:h-k-space}) is described by $M_3 = O(3)/O(1)^3$, and thereby the fundamental homotopy group of the system is expressed by the non-Abelian quaternion group: $\pi_1(M_3)=Q_8$.

-Since Hamiltonian (\ref{eq:h-k-space}) consists of three bands, its form in the parameter space can be recognized as $H(k) = \mathcal{R}_k D \mathcal{R}_k^T$, where $D$ is a 3$\times$3 diagonal matrix whose elements describe the flatted band energies, and $\mathcal{R}_k$ serves as the othogonal rotation from the eigen-states of $D$ to the ones of $H(k)$.
-The non-Abelian quaternion charges can be extracted by the Zak phases of $H(k)$'s eigen-states $\ket*{\Psi_k^{(n)}}$ ($n=1,2,3$) when $k$ swaps over the whole 1D Brillouin zones (BZ) \cite{Atala2013Dec-zak-phase-exp}, and the Zak phase of the $n$-th band is obtained by~\cite{Zak1989,Zhang2018Oct-topo-review-in-atoms}
+Since Hamiltonian (\ref{eq:h-k-space}) consists of three bands, its form in the parameter space can be recognized as $H(k) = \mathcal{R}_k D \mathcal{R}_k^T$, where $D$ is a 3$\times$3 diagonal matrix whose elements describe the flatted band energies, and $\mathcal{R}_k$ serves as the othogonal rotation from the eigenstates of $D$ to those of $H(k)$.
+The non-Abelian quaternion charges can be extracted by the Zak phases of $H(k)$'s eigenstates $\ket*{\Psi_k^{(n)}}$ ($n=1,2,3$) when $k$ swaps over the whole 1D Brillouin zones (BZ) \cite{Atala2013Dec-zak-phase-exp,Unal2020Jul-prl-zak-ref,Bouhon2020Sep-prb-zak-ref}, and the Zak phase of the $n$-th band is obtained by~\cite{Zak1989,Zheng2017Jan-zak-ref}